 The letter should be addressed to the name of the appeals analyst referenced in the

 denial letter.
 It should be sent certified mail, return receipt requested.
 If you're

 requesting an expedited review, it should also be faxed or hand-delivered.

 Dear [Appeals Analyst]:

-the [name of Health Plan] decision to deny [name of service, procedure, or treatment
+the [name of health plan and policy number] decision to deny [name of service, procedure,

-sought] for [name of Plan member if other than yourself].
+or treatment sought] for [name of plan member if other than yourself].